-The condensed statements of net position information on the previous page show that cash and investments decreased by \$286.2 million in 2016.
-This decrease was primarily the result of \$283.1 million in payments to ODOT for reimbursement of funds spent on Infrastructure Projects.
+The condensed statements of net position information on the previous page show that cash and investments increased by \$537.6 million in 2018.
+This increase was primarily due to the receipt of \$566.6 million in bond proceeds from the issuance of Junior and Senior Lien bonds offset by \$48.1 million in payments to ODOT for reimbursement of funds spent on Infrastructure Projects.
 See Note 10 of the financial statements for more detailed information on Infrastructure Project payments.
-The \$1.8 million decrease in other noncapital assets was due to a \$0.7 million decrease in receivables and a \$1.1 million decrease in inventories.
-The decrease in accounts receivable was primarily due to the payment of a related party receivable from ODOT.
-See Note 12 of the financial statements for more detailed information on this receivable.
-Inventories of ice melting materials decreased due to a decrease in the cost of salt from high prices in 2015 which were due to the unusually severe winter weather in 2014.
+The \$2.9 million increase in other noncapital assets was due to a \$2.0 million increase in receivables, a \$0.6 million increase in inventories, and a \$0.3 million increase in net pension asset.
+The increase in accounts receivable was primarily due to an increase in cash and investments.
+Inventories of ice melting materials increased due to mild winter weather in December 2018.

-Cash and investments decreased by \$297.6 million in 2015.
-This decrease was primarily the result of \$298.6 million in payments to ODOT for reimbursement of funds spent on Infrastructure Projects.
-The \$3.1 million increase in other noncapital assets was due to a \$2.2 million increase in receivables and a \$0.9 million increase in inventories.
-The increase in accounts receivable was primarily due to increased E-ZPass toll revenue receivable from other toll agencies due to increased E-ZPass toll volume.
-Inventories of ice melting materials increased due to an increase in the cost of salt due to the unusually severe winter weather in 2014.
+Cash and investments decreased by \$97.3 million in 2017.
+This decrease was primarily the result of \$106.4 million in payments to ODOT for reimbursement of funds spent on Infrastructure Projects.
+See Note 10 of the financial statements for more detailed information on Infrastructure Project payments.
+The \$0.4 million decrease in other noncapital assets was due to a \$1.2 million increase in receivables, a \$1.3 million decrease in inventories, and a \$0.3 million decrease in prepaid expenses.
+The increase in accounts receivable was primarily due to an increase in tolls receivable due to an increase in E-ZPass® use.
+Inventories of ice melting materials decreased due to a decrease in the cost of salt from high prices in 2015 and the beginning of 2016 which were due to the unusually severe winter weather in 2014.

-Capital assets increased by \$53.9 million in 2016 as the result of capital improvements of approximately \$126.0 million and depreciation expense of \$71.7 million.
-The 2016 capital improvements were primarily for the resurfacing of 98.4 lane miles of roadway, the full depth replacement of 41.1 lane miles and the rehabilitation of 31 bridges.
-Capital assets increased by \$36.4 million in 2015 as the result of capital improvements of approximately \$105.8 million and depreciation expense of \$69.4 million.
-The 2015 capital improvements were primarily for the resurfacing of 62.9 lane miles of roadway, the full depth replacement of 42.1 lane miles and the rehabilitation of 29 bridges.
+Capital assets increased by \$31.9 million in 2018 as the result of capital improvements of approximately \$112.9 million, property disposals of \$0.4 million and depreciation expense of \$80.6 million.
+The 2018 capital improvements were primarily for the resurfacing of 151.0 lane miles of roadway, the full depth replacement of 22.9 lane miles and the rehabilitation of 4 bridges.
+Capital assets increased by \$17.8 million in 2017 as the result of capital improvements were primarily for the resurfacing of 151.0 lane miles of roadway, the full depth replacement of approximately \$97.7 million, property disposals of \$3.7 million and depreciation expense of \$76.1 million.
+The 2017 capital improvements were primarily for the resurfacing of 102.9 lane miles of roadway, the full depth replacement of 31.8 lane miles and the rehabilitation of 16 bridges.
 See Note 4 of the financial statements for more detailed information on the Commission's capital assets.